 Speaker Biography (Sang-Young Lee)

-Sang-Young Lee is a professor in Department of Energy Engineering at Ulsan National Institute of Science and Technology, Korea.
-He received the B.A. in Chemical Engineering from Seoul National University in 1991, M.S., and Ph.D. in Chemical Engineering from KAIST in 1993 and 1997.
-He joined Prof. Gerhard Wegner's group as a postdoctoral fellow at Max-Planck Institute for Polymer Research (MPI-P) from 2001 to 2002.
-Before joining the faculty, he worked at Batteries R&D, LG Chem as a principal research scientist, where he was involved as a project leader in the development of safety-reinforcing separators ("SRS") for lithium-ion batteries.
-His current research interests are focused on printable/shape-conformable energy storage systems, cellulose-based paper batteries and functional separator membranes.
+Sang-Young Lee is a professor and a head of School of Energy and Chemical Engineering at UNIST, Korea.
+He received BA in Chemical Engineering from Seoul National University in 1991, MS, and PhD in Chemical Engineering from KAIST in 1993 and 1997.
+He served as a postdoctoral fellow at Max-Planck Institute for Polymer Research from 2001 to 2002.
+Before joining UNIST, he worked at Batteries R&D, LG Chem as a principal research scientist.
+His research interests include printed power sources, flexible/wearable batteries, cellulose-based paper batteries, advanced separator membranes and polymer electrolytes.